spaceysun/RepData_PeerAssessment2/Assignment_2.md

 library(gridExtra)
 ```

-#### Variables relating to population health include fatalities and injuries.
+Variables relating to population health include fatalities and injuries.
 I first set out to check the relationships between types of events and fatalities, types of events and injuries, respectively.

-#### I first used "read.csv"" to load bz2 files, but it was painfully slow.
-Then I resorted to "fread" in the "data.table" package.
-It worked blazingly fast, except that there were constant error messages that blocked me from loading the entire database.
+*I first used **read.csv** to load bz2 files, but it was painfully slow.
+Then I resorted to **fread** in the data.table" package.
+It worked blazingly fast, except that there were constant error messages that blocked me from loading the entire database.*

-#### After hours of trial and error, I gave up.
+*After hours of trial and error, I gave up.
 I went on to extract manually the csv file from the raw bz2 archive, opened it in excel, and deleted the problematic column "REMARKS", which contained various characters that were a) meaningless for this research, and b) rendered read.csv/fread non-working.
-I saved the resultant csv file as "repdata-data-StormData-2.csv".
+I saved the resultant csv file as "repdata-data-StormData-2.csv"*

 Part of the csv was loaded and I checked the names of columns.